 - Unibuddy – a chance for your students to talk to current undergraduates, to find out what studying a particular course or going to university is really like.

-- The buzz quiz – helping students discover their strengths and the type of jobs they may enjoy.
+- The Careers Quiz – helping students discover their strengths and the type of jobs they may enjoy.

-- What are my options? – information about the variety of post-18 options available to your students.
+- What can I do next? – information about the variety of post-18 options available to your students.

 Open your students' eyes to all the possibilities – from degree apprenticeships to studying abroad – and debunk some common myths about university.

-- Year 13 – what to expect presentation – a useful resource for students to generate discussion and thought around their HE choices.
+- Year 13: What to expect (465.21 KB) – a useful resource for students to generate discussion and thought around their HE choices.

-- What next after sixth form?
-These editable presentation slides help you explore different HE routes your students could follow.
+- What next after sixth form presentation (1.6 MB) – these editable presentation slides help you explore different HE routes your students could follow.

-- Higher and degree apprenticeships guide – download our comprehensive guide to higher and degree apprenticeships.
+- Higher and degree apprenticeships guide (18.87 MB) – download our comprehensive guide to higher and degree apprenticeships.

-- The complete guide to sponsored degrees – a guide to share with your students, explaining what a sponsored degree is and the benefits of studying one.
+- Complete guide to sponsored degrees (3.8 MB) – a guide to share with your students, explaining what a sponsored degree is and the benefits of studying one.

-- The complete guide to foundation degrees – foundation degrees offer a great deal of flexibility, combining academic study with work-based learning.
+- Complete guide to foundation-degrees (3.52 MB)– foundation degrees offer a great deal of flexibility, combining academic study with work-based learning.

 - Applying for an apprenticeship: What your students need to know – find out how you can support your students to apply for a work-based option.